 * Ask the Lord to send Christian businessmen to minister life to the Indo-Pakistani in Yemen and Saudi Arabia.

-* Pray that the war-torn Indo-Pakistani of Zaire will begin to call on God for help.
+* Pray that the war-torn Indo-Pakistani of Democratic Republic of Congo will begin to call on God for help.

-* Ask the Lord to raise up prayer teams who will faithfully intercede for the Indo-Pakistani.
+* Ask the Lord to raise up prayer teams who will faithfully intercede for Indo-Pakistanis.

 |Profile Source: Bethany World Prayer Center|

 |People Name in Country||South Asian, general|

 |Natural Name||South Asians|

 |Population this Country||2,700|